Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a storm rolling in, and her voice filled the room.
+1. She spoke as confidently as a storm rolling in, and her voice filled the room.

-2. He answered as confident as a storm, although others were quiet.
+2. He answered with as much confidence as a storm, although others were quiet.

 3. She stood as confident as thunder in the sky, yet remained composed.

-4. He walked forward as confident as a coming storm, so people stepped aside.
+4. He walked forward as confidently as a coming storm, so people stepped aside.

-5. She smiled as confident as powerful winds, and she felt unstoppable.
+5. She smiled as confidently as powerful winds, and she felt unstoppable.

 Best Use: “You sound powerful today.”
 “I feel as confident as a storm rolling in.”